oscarotero/stylecow/README.md

 //Print or show the code with options:
 $styleCow->toString(array(
-	'minify' => true, //Minify the code: remove spaces, linebreaks, etc 'browser' => 'moz' //Returns only the css properties with the vendor prefix "-moz-" ));
+	'minify' => true, //Minify the code: remove spaces, linebreaks, etc 'vendor' => 'moz' //Returns only the css properties with the vendor prefix "-moz-" ));
 ```